puppetlabs/puppetserver/documentation/external_ssl_termination.markdown

     Apache and the Ruby Puppet process.
 This is not an option in Puppet Server, so instead the certificate must be passed to Puppet Server via an HTTP header.
-The header is `X-Client-Cert` and must contain the client's certificate in a single URI-encoded string.
+The header is `X-Client-Cert` and must contain the client's PEM-formatted (Base-64) certificate in a single URI-encoded string.
 Note that URL encoding is not sufficient, all space characters must be encoded as `%20` and not `+` characters.

   * In the event that the previously described HTTP headers are received while Puppet Server is still configured to use HTTPS, then only the header values